CTVA US Music Variety - Ed Sullivan "Toast Of The Town" (CBS) Season 6 (1953-54)

 Scheduled Guests:

---All performers on this show will be made up of Navy personnel.
+--All performers on this show made up of Navy personnel.

 (This is similar to previous programs showcasing Army and Air Force talent.)